top of page

 • Foster Program | Humane Society of the Palouse | Moscow

 Learn about our foster program.
 Foster families are the bridge between an animal shelter and a pet's new home!
 Fosters allow us to care for even more animals in need, and offer so much love along the way.
 Foster Program Fostering allows us to help even more pets in need than we're able to accommodate at the shelter.
 Fostering is a temporary and extremely rewarding experience.
 You can help little babies grow, help sick and injured pets grow stronger, and share plenty of love along the way to help our pets prepare for their adoptive forever homes.
 Fostering is an amazing way to open your heart and home to a pet in need, without the lifelong commitment that follows adoption.
 If you're interested in fostering with HSoP, we would love to hear from you!
 Please take some time to complete our foster application down below, and we will contact you when the need for a foster arises.
 Prefer paper and pen?
 Feel free to print a physical application and bring it to the shelter at your convenience: Have questions about the foster program?
 Please email us at foster@humanesocietyofthepalouse.org .
 Download & Print Foster Application In order to be considered a foster home you must: Be 18 years of age Have a valid ID and proof of current address Understand that completing this application does not guarantee your foster status, and does not mean that Humane Society of the Palouse has approved your application.
 Which types of pets are you interested in fostering?* Dogs Cats Exotics *Bottle Babies (age 0-5 weeks old) Weaning kittens/puppies (age 5-8 weeks old) Kittens/puppies needing to be socialized Pregnant/nursing moms and babies Adult pets who need a break *Ill pets *Injured pets Senior pets Fospice *Cats with ringworm *Pets on medication trial * Identifies any group of fosters which will require extra care, medication, and more frequent check-ins with HSoP.
 Do you have a limit on the number of kittens/puppies in a litter that you would feel comfortable caring for?* Full Name(s)* Address* Mailing Address* Phone Number (Primary)* Phone Number (Work) Email* Housing (select all that apply)* Own Rent Live with parents Mobile home on owned land House, apartment, condo, or mobile home on leased land Landlord's Name Landlord's Phone Number How long have you lived at this address?* Do you have any roommates?* Are there children living at this address?* If yes, what are their ages?
 Are you planning to move in the near future?* Where will your foster(s) be held?* Do you have any unscreened windows, pet doors, or other means of unmonitored outdoor access?* Are you familiar with trimming pets' claws?* Would you like to learn?
 Are you willing to provide toys and enrichment to prevent boredom behaviors?* Do you own any animals now?* Are there any pets in the home that you don't own?* Please list all pets in your residence:* Include the species, sex, age, fixed status, vaccine status, and any present medical issues for each pet.
 Do you have experience with fostering that you would like to share with HSoP?
 Do you understand that fostering is only temporary, and that you must bring the foster(s) back to HSoP when they're ready for adoption?* Is there anything else you would like to tell us about yourself?
 By signing my name below, I acknowledge that I have read and understood this application and agree that all information which has been provided by myself is true.
-Signature* Sign in the box or use the keyboard to type.
-Signature field is empty.
-Upload Image How did you hear about HSoP?
+Signature* Drawing mode selected.
+Drawing requires a mouse or touchpad.
+For keyboard accessibility, select Type or Upload.
+How did you hear about HSoP?
 Submit

 • Donate | Humane Society of the Palouse | Moscow

 Donations from our community allow us to provide lifesaving care everyday.
 Learn more about how and what to donate to our shelter.
 Donate Donate The second chances and lifesaving care we provide here at HSoP would not be possible without the generous donations we receive from our community members.
 About 40% of our yearly budget is sourced from donations, so donors really play a huge role in making our mission a reality!
 Any size or type of donation is extremely valuable to our shelter.
 As we like to say, every penny counts!
 Donations made to HSoP ensure our animals can be fully vaccinated before adoption, guarantee all of our animals can be spayed or neutered, and make sure the medical needs of each animal can be met.
 Please consider making a donation to HSoP.
 Our furry friends would be so thankful for your help!
 Donations will go toward our general operating expenses unless otherwise specified.
 You can click below to donate through PayPal or Venmo, or come inside to donate via cash, card, or check.
 Cash and checks can also be mailed to 2019 E. White Ave Moscow, ID.
 Thank you for thinking of our animals!
 Donate Now on PayPal Donate Now on Venmo Make a donation We could not make the impact for homeless pets that we do without our generous supporters like you.
 Thank you for donating to our mission, and being a part of our lifesaving team!
-Frequency One time One time Monthly Monthly Amount $10 $10 $25 $25 $50 $50 $100 $100 $500 $500 Other Other 0/100 Comment (optional) Donate Merlin Fund Want to raise donations for HSoP?
+Frequency One time One time Monthly Monthly Amount $10 $10 $25 $25 $50 $50 $100 $100 $500 $500 Other Other 0/100 Comment (optional) Donate $10 Merlin Fund Want to raise donations for HSoP?
 How to hold a donation drive for HSoP: Contact us at director@humanesocietyofthepalouse.org to let us know you are interested in hosting a fundraiser for us.
 You will be emailed the following documents to support your efforts: Current Humane Society of the Palouse Wish List .
 Humane Society of the Palouse Logo to use at your drive, or on social media.
 Pictures of animals at HSoP (if requested) Host your donation drive If you post it on Facebook or Instagram, please tag HSoP, so we can share it to our page.
 When you are finished, contact HSoP to schedule a time to drop off your donations Bring your donations to 2019 E. White Ave.
 Moscow, Idaho 83843 HSoP will take a picture to post on social media thanking you for your efforts to help the homeless pets of Latah County.
 Who can host a donation drive?
 Businesses can host a donation drive with their employees and customers.
 Students can host a drive with their classmates and friends.
 Sororities and fraternities can host a drive with their houses or at their university.
 You can host a donation drive for your birthday!
 If you don’t want gifts, you can ask that gifts be donated to HSoP in honor of your birthday.
 HSoP is grateful for such a supportive community, and no donation is too big or too small.
 We truly appreciate your thoughtfulness to raise the much needed donations we need to provide second chances to the pets in our care!
 Donating used pet supplies Do you have pet supplies that your pet no longer uses or likes?
 HSoP can accept many used pet donations to care for the homeless pets in our shelter!
 HSoP cannot accept prescription medications from your pets.
 If you have medications that your pet no longer needs, please call your local veterinary clinic to donate them.
 HSoP uses Animal Clinic and Hospital.
 If you donate the medications there, they can prescribe those medications to us at no charge when we have a pet in need!
 Thank you Animal Rescue Aid for providing our homeless pups with 16 dog cots to keep them comfortable, and kong toys and treats to keep them happy!
 We truly appreciate your support in our efforts to provide our pets with the five freedoms.

 Thanks for submitting!